 If you choose to download and install the updates, the task will be running during the period selected in the GPO.
 Otherwise, the updates will be available for install.

 In the Options area, there’s a great tool to clean your server.
-For example, it’s possible to delete expired updates or computers not more present in your environment.
-It’s important to run this wizard at least one time per month, to keep database size lower and to avoid disk space waste.
+For example, it’s possible to delete expired updates or computers no longer present in your environment.
+It’s important to run this wizard at least once a month to keep database size smaller and to avoid disk space waste.

 Migrate Content Folder